davidkesnr/biclustering/README.md

     ## 143    13    12 3484.812

 Indeed, the best combination is 13 site and 11 time clusters, by &gt;2 `k` values relative to the next best model.
-According to the AIC rule of thumb, this means that it is unequivocally the best fitting model.
+According to AIC conventions, this is an indication that it is unequivocally the best fitting model.

 ## Defining the stratification